chaubeysatyam/Varta/Varta/README.md

 ## 🌟 Overview

-**Varta** is a cutting-edge real-time chat application that combines the power of global group chat with secure private messaging.
+**Varta** is a  real-time chat application that combines the power of global group chat with secure private messaging.
 Built with modern web technologies and enterprise-grade encryption, it provides a seamless communication experience with advanced security features.

 ### Key Highlights
 - 🔐 **End-to-End Encryption** - All messages and files are encrypted using AES-256-GCM